 - Danny Sanchez reminds us that newspapers are good for more than just reading.
 You can use them to remove odors from wet tennis shoes, for example.
 We never knew that!

 This entry was posted on Thursday, June 26th, 2008 at 8:00 am and is filed under Business News, BusinessModel, Layoffs, Local news, NewMedia.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.